isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

-When a client, such as a requesting router, requests an allocation of both addresses and prefixes during the 4-way (SARR) exchange with the server, and the server is not configured to allocate any prefixes but it can allocate some addresses, it will respond with the IA_NA(s) containing allocated addresses and the IA_PD(s) containing the NoPrefixAvail status code.
+When a client, such as a requesting router, requests an allocation of both addresses and prefixes during the 4-way (SARR) exchange with the server, and the server is not configured to allocate any prefixes but can allocate some addresses, it will respond with the IA_NA(s) containing allocated addresses and the IA_PD(s) containing the NoPrefixAvail status code.
 According to the updated specifications, if the client can operate without prefixes it should accept allocated addresses and transition to the "bound" state.
-When the client subsequently sends Renew/Rebind messages to the server, according to the T1 and T2 times, to extend the lifetimes of the allocated addresses, and if the client is still interested in obtaining prefixes from the server, it may also include an IA_PD in the Renew/Rebind to request allocation of the prefixes.
+When the client subsequently sends RENEW/REBIND messages to the server to extend the lifetimes of the allocated addresses, according to the T1 and T2 times, and if the client is still interested in obtaining prefixes from the server, it may also include an IA_PD in the RENEW/REBIND to request allocation of the prefixes.
 If the server still cannot allocate the prefixes, it will respond with the IA_PD(s) containing the NoPrefixAvail status code.
-However, if the server can allocate the prefixes it will allocate and send them in the IA_PD(s) to the client.
-A similar situation occurs when the server is unable to allocate addresses for the client but can delegate prefixes.
-The client may request allocation of the addresses while renewing the delegated prefixes.
+However, if the server can allocate the prefixes, it allocates and sends them in the IA_PD(s) to the client.
+A similar situation occurs when the server is unable to allocate addresses for the client but can delegate prefixes: the client may request allocation of the addresses while renewing the delegated prefixes.
 Allocating leases for other IA types while renewing existing leases is by default supported by the Kea DHCPv6 server, and the server provides no configuration mechanisms to